arosiclair/Graph/README.md

 Graph
 =====

-A very basic graph implementation.
+A very basic graph implementatio using ArrayLists and references between Vertex objects.
 Created for my PathX Mini-Game project.

 Purpose
 ======